 - sugar bee for garnish

-Comment: The butter was not as hard as a stick of butter due to the addition of honey and vanilla.
+Comment: I cut the recipe in half and made (2) 1 cup molds of butter.
+The butter was not as hard as a stick of butter due to the addition of honey and vanilla.
 It was easier to spread right from the refrigerator.
 It was just yummy on top of a slice of sourdough bread!

 Recipe by cookingwithauntjuju.com